mudge/title_case/README.markdown

 Usage
 -----

-Inside a Ruby script or an `irb` session:
+Simply `include` the `TitleCase` module into your string class.
+For example, inside a Ruby script or an `irb` session:

     require 'title_case'

+    class String
+      include TitleCase
+    end

     "Hello there".title_case

-From the command-line:
+Alternatively, it can be used from the command-line:

     ruby title_case.rb "Hello there"
     echo "An amazing headline" | ruby title_case.rb